-While you can qualify for a USDA loan with a new job, you must prove that your current position is stable, so that you can make your mortgage payment long-term.Verify your USDA home buying eligibility (Dec 9th, 2018)
+While you can qualify for a USDA loan with a new job, you must prove that your current position is stable, so that you can make your mortgage payment long-term.Verify your USDA loan eligibility (Oct 1st, 2020)

-How much income do you need to get a mortgage approved?
+How much income do you need for a mortgage?

-To get mortgage-approved as a first-time home buyer, it’s not just your job that matters — your income matters, too.
+To get mortgage-approved, it’s not just your job that matters — your income matters, too.

-However, the methods most mortgage lenders use to calculate income can put first-time borrowers at a disadvantage.
-This is because first-time home buyers don’t often have the work history that an experienced buyer possesses.
-As a result, not all income may be counted as “qualifying” income.
+However, the methods most mortgage lenders use to calculate income can put some borrowers at a disadvantage.
+This is because not all income may be counted as “qualifying” income.